chrisljiang/codeTrainer/README.md

 braille in unicode prints the actual unicode braille characters, but many fonts do not have these characters, so the ascii variant prints dots across three lines instead of as a single character.
 It needs an argument if the flag is used, otherwise it defaults to unicode.

+The `--char` flag followed by a string of characters without whitespace allows the user to select the character set to be tested on.
+Currently the characters must be given as upper case.